-Up to a total of 300 PBVs/PBVASH Vouchers are available to projects within LACDA's jurisdiction.
-Projects must apply for and be awarded capital funds to qualify for rental assistance, with one exception as follows.
+Projects must apply for and be awarded capital funds to qualify for rental assistance, with one (1) exception as follows.
 Projects seeking only PBVASH Vouchers may apply for this rental assistance type as a stand-alone application.
 Such applications will only be considered if sufficient PBVASH Vouchers remain after providing rental assistance to projects funded through this NOFA.
+Projects receiving an allocation of PBVASH Vouchers without an associated funding award will be assessed fees associated with the provision of labor compliance services by the LACDA.

-RENTAL ASSISTANCE TYPES Type of Funds Target Population Eligible Geography Maximum Subsidy Per Unit PBVs Special Needs @ 30% AMI Unincorporated Los Angeles As specified by Homeless veterans & their families @ 50% AMI County or Section 8 Participating Jurisdiction
+RENTAL ASSISTANCE TYPES Type of Funds Target Population Eligible Geography Maximum Subsidy Per Unit Qualifying HOME-ARP populations, up to 30% AMI Unincorporated Los Angeles As specified by PBVASH Homeless HOME-ARP veterans & their families up to 50% AMI County or Section 8 Participating Jurisdiction LACDA Section 8 payment standards

-As project-based rental assistance becomes scarce, the LACDA may reduce any request of PBVs and/or PBVASH Vouchers based on project need.
-Applicants may be notified of any such reduction during the application period, or any time before issuance of an Agreement to Enter Into Housing Assistance Payments (AHAP).
+As project-based rental assistance becomes scarce, the LACDA may reduce any allocation of PBVs and/or PBVASH Vouchers based on project need.
+Applicants may be notified of any such reduction during the application period, or any time before issuance of an Agreement to Enter Into Housing Assistance Payments (AHAP) Contract.